Vale of Neath Railway: Connecting the Taff Vale Extension

-The Newport, Abergavenny and Hereford Railway and its successor the West Midland Railway had opened the Taff Vale Extension Railway as far as Quakers Yard in 1858.
+The Newport, Abergavenny and Hereford Railway, and its successor the West Midland Railway, had opened the Taff Vale Extension Railway as far as Quakers Yard in 1858.

-It appears that the West Midland Railway had already made the connection with the Taff Vale Railway at Mountain Ash; at any rate the Great Western Railway (having amalgamated with the West Midland Railway in 1863) was now remarkably dilatory in completing the Taff Vale Extension Railway through to Middle Duffryn.
+It appears that the West Midland Railway had already made the connection with the Taff Vale Railway at Mountain Ash; at any rate, the Great Western Railway (having amalgamated with the West Midland Railway in 1863) was now remarkably dilatory in completing the Taff Vale Extension Railway through to Middle Duffryn.
 This may have been because the LNWR had running powers over the former NA&HR line to that point, and the GWR did not wish to encourage its rival.

-Nevertheless, on 28 December 1863 the VoNR ran a demonstration narrow gauge engine and brake van from Swansea to Middle Duffryn, and soon after a standard-gauge coal train was run from Gadlys Colliery near Aberdare to Swansea.
-Hired LNWR engines were used at first.
+Nevertheless, on 28 December 1863 the VoNR ran a demonstration narrow gauge engine and brake van from Swansea to Middle Duffryn, and soon afterward a standard-gauge coal train was run from Gadlys Colliery near Aberdare to Swansea.
+At first, hired LNWR engines were used.

 Still the link at Middle Duffryn was uncompleted, until a temporary connection was made on 19 March 1864.
 The line was more properly opened on 18 April 1864, when two goods trains a day used the connection.
 Little traffic was carried and the LNWR seem to have been the chief beneficiary.
 The line opened to passenger traffic on 5 October 1864.

 Hitherto passenger trains had run through from Neath to Merthyr Tydfil, and Aberdare passengers had to change at Hirwaun.
 This was now reversed, with Aberdare becoming the primary route, and Merthyr passengers needing to change at Hirwaun.